jinchenglee/CarND-Advanced-Lane-Lines/README.md

 ```

 ####6.
-Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+Example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in function draw_lane_area() in my code in `lane.py`.
 Here is a few examples of my result on a test image: